Bruno-SSC/bento/commit_log.md

     updated the classes name for better semantic. com4
-    moved all grid items for isolated components and fairly progress (almost everything) in the mobile base styling.
+    moved all grid items for isolated components and fairly progress (almost everything) in the mobile base styling. com5
+    I'm done with this project already.
+It's enough ready.